VERSES MISSIONARIES IGNORE

 Galatians 5:11 (NIV) Brothers, if I am still preaching circumcision, why am I still being persecuted?
 In that case the offense of the cross has been abolished.
 12As for those agitators (for circumcision, possibly of converts), I wish they would go the whole way and emasculate themselves!
 (Attributed to Paul.
 Most translations are a lot less clear, using phrases such as 'mutilate' or 'cut themselves off'.
 One translation says 'cuts off what makes them men.'
 KJV translates verse 12 as " I would they were even cut off which trouble you."
 Such vagueness suggests they're embarrassed by their own bible.)

 John 7:7-10 7 The world cannot hate you; but me it hateth, because I testify of it, that the works thereof are evil.
 8 Go ye up unto this feast: I go not up yet unto this feast: for my time is not yet full come.
 9 When he had said these words unto them, he abode still in Galilee.
 10 But when his brethren were gone up, then went he also up unto the feast, not openly, but as it were in secret.
 (Though Jesus is often descdribed as sinless, in this verse he is lying.
-One can find excuses ofr it, but a lie is still a lie.)
+One can find excuses for it, but a lie is still a lie.)

 Back to Countermissionary Page

-Let Zvi know what you think about this page.
+Let Zvi know what you think.